-After initial costings, the option to support the employees internally was ruled out on the grounds of cost, complexity and time.
+After initial costings, option 1 to support the employees internally was ruled out on the grounds of cost, complexity and time.

-It was then decided that it made commercial sense to utilise a provider that provides the services through a PEO Model.
-The client then went to market and identified a number of potential partners that could support them.
-PEO worldwide were shortlisted and after substantive discussions with PEO Worldwide and others in the space the Client Engaged PEO Worldwide.
+It was therefore decided it made commercial sense to utilise a provider that provides the services through a PEO Model.
+The client then went to market and identified potential Professional Employer Organisations that could support them.
+PEO worldwide were shortlisted and after substantive discussions with the team at PEO Worldwide, decided to engage with us as their legal Employer of Record.
 The decision was made based on:

 the professionalism of the team